-What does Kid A mean?
+What do you think Kid A means?

 Radiohead: Kid A Meaning